 All things considered, WordPress hands down is the superior choice.
 WordPress powers over 25% of the internet for good reason!
 Your ability to scale, adapt and adjust your site design and functionality is second to none.
 WordPress offers the largest database of plugins for any CMS on the market.
 Therefore, any functionality that you can think of has already been thought of.

-Put Website Functionality over Appearance
+Put Website Functionality

 Your websites ONLY purpose is to MAKE MONEY!
 Whether you’re a personal brand, a small mom and pop shop or an international clothing line, your website’s ONLY PURPOSE is to MAKE MONEY!

 In the early days of the internet (i.e. Pre-2009) website’s functioned as fancy brochures to educate visitors about a product or service.
 But with the recent rise of digital marketing the ability to monetize your website is becoming common knowledge.
 So let me share some common knowledge!

 Your ability to monetize your website is based on your website’s functionality – not design.
 How?
 Money is based on a function (i.e. financial transaction) therefore it’s wise to build easy to use functional elements to increase the number of conversions.

 In design theory, you learn that “form follows function”.
 This means that functionality is king and design is a representation of a great function.
 Which further means, build your website’s function on paper then wrap your design around that scaffolding.

 In order to do this, you must identify must-have features for your retail website.
 Before you pick a theme or hire designers and developers, identify your strategy (more on this later).
 To have a successful eCommerce website you must follow a set of guidelines which include but not limited to having a (1) search bar, (2) payment gateway, (3) customer log in/portal, (4) FAQ page and (5) terms and conditions.